0xbuya/sp500discordalerts/README.md

 Free • Open Source • SEC Form 4 Tracker

-A free Discord bot that pulls and organizes data from a configurable API (currently Finnhub) tracking SEC Form 4 reporting.
+A free Discord bot that pulls and organizes data from two sources, a list of the S&P 500 index from Wikipedia (as it's a commonly updated sources), and a configurable API (currently Finnhub) tracking SEC Form 4 reporting.
 SEC Form 4 pertains to insider trading, which can be used as a research source prior to making market decisions.
 Researching market impact, which also presents inferable movement.

 ## Features
 - On-demand commands: `!insider [days]` for summaries (default 7 days).